Quickguides

 How the courts interpret contracts

-1. It is worth noting that the approach applies equally to deeds as to agreements under hand.
+1. Note that the same approach is taken for all documents, i.e., deeds as well as agreements under hand.

 2. Lord Hoffman in Chartbrook Ltd v Persimmon Homes Ltd [2009] UKHL 38, para 14.